| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCCharacterizePeaks$find_peaks(stop_after_initial_detection = FALSE)

-should it stop after the initial peak finding
+stop_after_initial_detectionshould it stop after the initial peak finding

 summarize()